 See also, Itching can have many causes

-How do actinic keratoses develop?
+How do actinic keratosis develop?

 Sunlight or artificial light has both positive and negative sides for humans.
 The production of vitamin D in the skin can be mentioned as a good property.
 Many people also experience sunbathing as pleasant.
 The negative sides can be divided into direct effects and long-term effects.
 A direct effect is, for example, the sunburn reaction.
 The long-term effects of ultraviolet rays include premature aging of the skin.
 The skin becomes dry, with wrinkles, pale yellow to brown in color and leathery to the touch.
 The skin becomes blotchy and bruises easily.
 Actinic keratoses, therefore, develop after prolonged exposure of the skin to sunlight and/or tanning beds, usually with increasing age, and are therefore also called solar (sol = sun) keratoses.
 The development of these actinic keratoses depends on the skin type and the total amount of ultraviolet radiation that a person has received on the skin in the course of life.
 The whiter the skin, the more chance one has of developing this skin lesion.

-What are the symptoms of keratoses?
+What are the symptoms of keratosis?

 Preferred places are the backs of the hands, the forearms, the face, and the bare scalp.
 In the beginning, the skin abnormality can be felt (as a rough spot) rather than seen.
 Sometimes they are slightly painful to the touch.
 The size can vary from a few millimeters to a few centimeters.
 Over the years, skin cancer can develop in these spots.
 Often multiple spots are present and the skin shows other signs of prolonged exposure to sunlight, such as blotchy discoloration, wrinkles, and thinning of the skin.